younitydev/nagios-docker/README.md

-# Nagios Docker images for ECS Fargate provided Services.
+# Nagios Docker for AWS ECS Fargate.

 ## General comments on configuration.